Pollinators in Africa

 Why Pollinators Matter

-Pollinators are the unsung heroes of East African agriculture.
+Pollinators are the unsung heroes of African agriculture.
 From bees to butterflies, birds to bats, these diverse species play a vital role in increasing crop yields, sustaining ecosystems, and supporting rural livelihoods.

 Food Security.